jsleung1/project4_docker_kubernetes/README.md

   - At this point, we want to verify the behavior of the Udagram application after succcessfully created the pods in the Kubernetes cluster:
     - Execute ```kubectl port-forward service/reverseproxy 8080:8080```
     - Execute ```kubectl port-forward service/frontend 8100:8100```
-    - Verify the behavior of the Udagram by going to http://localhost:8100 in the Browser:
+    - Verify the behavior of the Udagram by going to http://localhost:8100 in the web browser:
       - User is able to login to Udagram.
       - User is able to view the images of the feed.
       - User is able to upload images in Udagram.